 A: A Sales Tax License is obtained from the Michigan Department of Treasury.
 The Michigan Department of Treasury can be contacted directly at 517.636.4660 or www.michigan.gov/businesstaxes.

-Q: Where do I get a business license and where are they issued?
+Q: How do I get a business license and where are they issued?

 Q: What is a business plan and how is it created?

 A: A business plan is a formal statement of a business goal, the reason it is believed the goals are attainable, and the plan for achieving the stated objectives.
 A written business plan helps identify many elements of the business including market size and definition, product offerings and description, product development and launch dates, distribution plans, sales channels, management team and credentials, revenue forecasts, estimated production costs, general business and startup costs, projected sales, monthly cash flow and estimated break even point and profits, etc. It is the key element to successfully planning the business.
 Most people believe a business plan is only necessary when you are seeking bank financing.
 This couldn’t be further from the truth!
 A good business plan is something that a business owner should revisit at regular intervals and there should be measurements to see how well the business is meeting its goals.

 Writing a business plan can be a daunting task.
 Free assistance with preparation or reviewing the completed document is available from the Michigan Small Business Development Center business counselors.
 Go to https://sbdcmichigan.org/.

 Q: My sales aren’t what they should be.
 What can I do to improve them?